tanikina/claim-verification-nlp/index.md

    <details>
    <summary>Summary</summary>

-   Focus is on <b>claim verification step<b>.
-This paper proposes to optimise the selection of candidate instances to be labelled through <b>active learning</b> in a situation when there is <b>a lack of annotated data<b>.
+   Focus is on <b>claim verification step</b>.
+This paper proposes to optimise the selection of candidate instances to be labelled through <b>active learning</b> in a situation when there is <b>a lack of annotated data</b>.
    </details>

 #### Approaches and Models